zyncc/tanstack-start-template/README.md

 ## Getting Started

-We're using **pnpm** by default, but you can modify the scripts in [package.json](./package.json) to use your preferred package manager.
+We're using **npm** by default, but you can modify the scripts in [package.json](./package.json) to use your preferred package manager.

-1. [Use this template](https://github.com/new?template_name=react-tanstarter&template_owner=dotnize) or clone this repository with gitpick:
+1. [Use this template](https://github.com/new?template_name=react-tanstarter&template_owner=zyncc) or clone this repository with gitpick:

    ```bash
    npx gitpick dotnize/react-tanstarter myapp